JoshOrndorff/LearnRholangByExample/lesson2-Receiving/index.md

 - [ ] Neither.
 Just make a comm event directly.

 ### Exercise
 The channel is just named `@"coffeeShop"`.
 Change it to be named after a specific coffee shop of your choosing.
+While you're at it, modify the code to use `new` like we recently learned.